masak/git-btree/README.md

 Note, again, that `feature-a2` is not marked as conflicted.
 That's because the conflict exists between `feature-a1` and `master`, and we can't really tell until that's been resolved whether `feature-a2` is in conflict with `feature-a1`.

-I have this other tool called `git-recursive-rebase` that I haven't written yet.
+I have this other tool called `git-cascade-rebase` that I haven't written yet.
 Similar to this `git-btree` tool, it would take branch hierarchies into consideration, and when you asked it to rebase a branch, it would first rebase that branch and then rebase all its descendant branches in [breadth-first](https://en.wikipedia.org/wiki/Breadth-first_search) order.
-The reason this is a tall order is that `git-rebase` is already a long-running command (what with `--continue` and `--abort` and all that), so `git-recursive-rebase` needs to be, too.
+The reason this is a tall order is that `git-rebase` is already a long-running command (what with `--continue` and `--abort` and all that), so `git-cascade-rebase` needs to be, too.

 ## Stale branches